EnviroDIY/ModularSensors/README.md

 - [EnableInterrupt](https://github.com/EnviroDIY/EnableInterrupt) - Administrates and handles pin change interrupts, allowing the logger to sleep and save battery.
 This also controls the interrupts for the versions of SoftwareSerial and SDI-12 linked below that have been stripped of interrupt control.
 Because we use this library, _you must always add the line ```#include <EnableInterrupt.h>``` to the top of your sketch._
 - AVR sleep library - This is for low power sleeping for AVR processors.
 (This library is built in to the Arduino IDE.)
 - [SdFat library](https://github.com/greiman/SdFat) - This enables communication with the SD card.
 - [EnviroDIY version of the TinyGSM library](https://github.com/EnviroDIY/TinyGSM) - This provides internet (TCP/IP) connectivity.
-- [EnviroDIY modified version of SoftwareSerial](https://github.com/EnviroDIY/SoftwaterSerial_ExternalInts) - This modified version is needed so there are no pin change interrupt conflicts with the SDI-12 library or the software pin change interrupt library.
 - [Adafruit ADS1X15 library](https://github.com/Adafruit/Adafruit_ADS1X15/) - For high-resolution analog to digital conversion.
 - [EnviroDIY Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12/tree/ExtInts) - For control of SDI-12 based sensors.
 This modified version is needed so there are no pin change interrupt conflicts with the SoftwareSerial library or the software pin change interrupt library used to wake the processor.
 - [OneWire](https://github.com/PaulStoffregen/OneWire) - This enables communication with Maxim/Dallas OneWire devices.